A-Star100/srb2-mods/L_ThokEveryone/README.md

 | Junio Sonic | ❌ Broken |
 | Werehog | ✅ Good |

 This mod is compatible with most other mods that don't have advanced abilities that overwrite special ability changes.
-X Sonic and Modern Sonic have been tested and don't work, but a wide range of other mods do.
+X Sonic and Junio Sonic have been tested and don't work, but a wide range of other mods do.

 You can find CobaltBW's original Lua [here](https://mb.srb2.org/threads/lua-thok-scripting-example.30555/).